 Webflow

-Best for: Marketing sites and lightweight product surfaces without a dev team.
+Best for: Marketing sites and lightweight product surfaces without needing a dev team.

-Typical cost: From ~$14/month site plans; CMS and business tiers higher.
+Typical cost: From roughly $14/month for site plans; CMS and business tiers cost more as content and traffic grow.

 Notion

-Best for: Operating system for a one-person business — docs, light CRM, project tracking, SOPs.
+Best for: The operating system for a one-person business — docs, a light CRM, project tracking, and SOPs all living in one place instead of scattered across five tools.

 Bubble / Glide

-Best for: MVPs and internal tools when you need forms, databases, and simple logic without code.
+Best for: MVPs and internal tools when you need forms, databases, and simple logic without writing code.

-Trade-off: Platform lock-in; serious SaaS products often outgrow no-code within 12–18 months.
+Trade-off: Platform lock-in is real, and serious SaaS products tend to outgrow no-code builders within 12–18 months as logic gets more custom.

 CRM and Customer Operations